 Some of our patients may need in vitro fertilization.
 This procedure joins healthy eggs (or oocytes) with sperm capable of fertilizing the egg, in a highly controlled setting.
 After three to five days, these embryos are implanted into a woman’s healthy uterus (or womb).
 In vitro fertilization is generally sought after other options have failed.

-Our in vitro services include
+In vitro services include

 - egg retrieval